 What does it cost to apply?

-The application screening fee is $45.00, which covers the cost of a rental history check and criminal background check.
+Application screening fees are currently $25.
 Current CHNW Residents will not have to pay the application fee when transferring to The Amy.

 How much is the deposit?